LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Introduction

 \section{Introduction}

 Brain tumors such as gliomas, meningiomas, and pituitary tumors represent serious pathologies that can impact the central nervous system and require precise characterization for treatment planning \cite{louis2016who}.
-Towards this end, contrast-enhanced T1-weighted Magnetic Resonance Imaging (MRI) is a popular imaging modality used to identify active tumor regions \cite{bauer2013survey}.
+Towards this end, contrast-enhanced T1-weighted magnetic resonance imaging (MRI) is a widely used imaging modality for identifying active tumor regions \cite{bauer2013survey}.
 Although MRI provides extensive diagnostic information, manual tumor delineation is time-consuming and depends on radiologist expertise \cite{chang2007radiotherapy}.
-Consequently, there is growing interest in automatic tumor segmentation methods.
 Despite recent advances, state-of-the-art (SOTA) segmentation algorithms require large datasets with dense pixel-level annotations.
-These are labor-intensive and expensive to collect in real life \cite{ronneberger2015u}.
+These annotations are labor-intensive and expensive to collect in practice \cite{bauer2013survey}.
 Moreover, in routine clinical workflows, radiologists typically dictate reports, which can be used as additional supervisory signals.
 However, due to ambiguity, variability, and negation in clinical language, naive keyword matching might lead to increased false positives \cite{jorg2023structured,chapman2001negex}.
 To address these gaps, we propose a parameter-efficient speech-to-segmentation framework that transforms radiologist dictations into structured prompts for tumor localization and segmentation.
-This enables effective tumor delineation with minimal task-specific fine-tuning and improved robustness to unseen data distributions.